Lucy Webb Hayes

 Lucy Ware Hayes (née Webb; August 28, 1831 - June 25, 1889) was the wife of President Rutherford B. Hayes and served as the 19th first lady of the United States from 1877 to 1881.
 Opposed to alcohol, she never served it in the White House, a move that was highly controversial.
 She died of a stroke aged 57 after her husband's presidency.
 She was also, while her husband was governor, First Lady of Ohio.
 She served in this position two non-consecutive times, from 1868 to 1872, and again from 1876 until 1877, when her husband was elected as President of the United States.
-He resigned the governorship effective March 2, 1877, and was sworn in in the next day.
+He resigned the governorship effective March 2, 1877, and was sworn in on the next day.

 Hayes was the first First Lady to have a college degree.
 She was also a more egalitarian hostess than previous First Ladies.
 An advocate for African Americans both before and after the American Civil War, she invited the first African-American professional musician to appear at the White House.
-She was a Past Grand of Lincoln Rebekah Lodge of the Independent Order of Odd Fellows, together with her husband.
+She was a Past Grand of Lincoln Rebekah Lodge, a body of the International Association of Rebekah Assemblies, the women's auxiliary of the Independent Order of Odd Fellows, together with her husband.

 Historians have christened her "Lemonade Lucy" due to her staunch support of the temperance movement.
 However, contrary to popular belief, she was never referred to by that nickname while living.
 It was her husband who banned alcohol from the White House.

 Early life

-Lucy Webb was born on August 28, 1831, in Chillicothe, Ohio.
+Lucy Ware Webb was born on August 28, 1831, in Chillicothe, Ohio.
 Her parents were Dr. James Webb and Maria Cook.
 She had two older brothers who both became medical doctors.
 Her earliest ancestor in America was Giles Webb, who emigrated to the Americas from England in the early-mid 1600s.

 In 1833, Lucy's father went to his family's home in Lexington, Kentucky, to free 15-20 slaves he had inherited from his aunt.
 There was a cholera epidemic happening at the time and James cared for the sick.
 Soon James became infected with cholera and died.
 Friends of Lucy's mother advised the family to sell the slaves rather than free them.
 Maria responded that she would take in washing to earn money before she would sell a slave.

 Maria's father, Isaac Cook, was a temperance advocate and he encouraged young Lucy to sign a pledge to abstain from alcohol.